johnoleary317/johnoleary317/README.md

-- 👋 Hi, I’m @johnoleary317 I'm a 66 year old junior at DeVry University Online
+- 👋 Hi, I’m @johnoleary317 I'm a 67 year old senior at DeVry University Online
 - 👀 I’m interested in IT internships.
 Any suggestions will be greatly appreciated.
 - 🌱 I’m currently studying IT and Networking.
 I'm also studying various coding on Codecademy.
 Python 2 and 3.0, JS, SQL, ASP.NET, and other things.